usebasejump/basejump/README.md

 Then add your Supabase URL and anon key to your `.env.local` file.
 There's an example in the `.env.example` file.

+> Note: create-next-app forces you to install the template into a nested directory.
+You can move the contents of the directory to the root of your project if you'd like.

 ## Running tests
 Basejump includes comprehensive pgtap testing for all included functionality - but it's not enabled by default in case that's not your jam.
 To run the tests, you'll need to add a few dependencies.